© 2026 SimplyTrust Software Inc.

 Like all states, Minnesota recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.

-If you die without a will in Minnesota, your heirs must survive you by at least 5 days to inherit anything.
+If you die without a will in Minnesota, your heirs must survive you by at least 120 hours to inherit anything.
 This "survival period" exists to prevent property from passing through multiple estates in quick succession when family members die close together in time, such as in an accident.
-Minnesota uses "per capita at each generation" distribution when dividing assets among descendants.
-This modern approach ensures that grandchildren whose parent predeceased you share equally with other grandchildren, rather than splitting only their parent's portion.

 Smaller estates under $75,000 can use a simplified transfer process that avoids full probate proceedings.